Drakonis96/whispad/README.md

 ## Main Features
 - Real-time voice-to-text transcription from the browser.
+- Write and edit markdown notes.
+- Integrated note manager: create, search, tag, save, restore and download in Markdown format.
+- Automatic text enhancement using AI (OpenAI, Google or OpenRouter) with streaming responses.
+- A blue marker indicating where the transcription will be inserted.
-- Compatible with multiple providers: OpenAI, Google and local whisper.cpp.
+- Compatible with multiple providers: OpenAI, Google and local whisper.cpp (tiny model included on this repo, but you can download small, base, medium or large)
 - Ability to upload local (.bin) whisper.cpp models directly from the interface.
-- Automatic text enhancement using AI (OpenAI, Google or OpenRouter) with streaming responses.
-- Integrated note manager: create, search, tag, save, restore and download in Markdown format.
 - Export all notes in a ZIP file with one click.
-- Modern mobile-friendly interface that avoids zooming when typing and shows a blue marker indicating where the transcription will be inserted.
+- Mobile-friendly interface.

 ## Quick Setup
 If you are not comfortable with the terminal, the easiest method is to use **Docker Desktop**.
 You only need to install Docker, download this project and run it.